All Art Lessons

 - Choreograph movement to perform with the recording.

 - Figure out a way to represent the music through a drawing that you can “follow” while the music is going.

 Pick your favorite idea, close your eyes, and we will vote.

-After students vote, take the next few minutes to create a musical experience to “I’ve Been Working on the Railroad” with the entire class.
+After students vote, take the next few minutes to create a musical experience to “Rock Island Line” with the entire class.